Sophie, Duchess of Edinburgh: Marriage and children

 While working at Capital Radio, Rhys-Jones met Prince Edward, the youngest son of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, for the first time in 1987 when he was dating her friend.
 She met him again at a promotion shoot for the Prince Edward Summer Challenge to raise money for charity in 1993, and the two began their relationship soon afterwards.
 In December 1993 and amid growing speculation about whether they were planning to marry, Edward wrote a letter to newspaper editors, in which he denied any wedding plans and asked the media to respect their privacy.
-Edward proposed to Sophie at a vacation in the Bahamas in December 1998 and their engagement was announced on 6 January 1999.
+Edward proposed to Rhys-Jones at a vacation in the Bahamas in December 1998 and their engagement was announced on 6 January 1999.
 Edward proposed to her with an engagement ring featuring a two-carat oval diamond flanked by two heart-shaped gemstones set in 18-carat white gold.
 The ring was made by Asprey and Garrard (now Garrard & Co) and is worth an estimated £105,000.
-Sophie, who was reportedly close to the Queen from the beginning of her relationship with Edward, was allowed to use the royal apartments at Buckingham Palace prior to her engagement.
+Rhys-Jones, who was reportedly close to the Queen from the beginning of her relationship with Edward, was allowed to use the royal apartments at Buckingham Palace prior to her engagement.

-The wedding took place on 19 June of the same year at St George's Chapel, Windsor Castle, a break from the weddings of Edward's older siblings, which were large, formal events at Westminster Abbey or St Paul's Cathedral.
-On the day of their marriage, Prince Edward was created a hereditary peer as Earl of Wessex with the subsidiary title of Viscount Severn (derived from the Welsh roots of his wife's family).
+The wedding took place on 19 June 1999 at St George's Chapel, Windsor Castle, a break from the weddings of Edward's older siblings, which were large, formal events at Westminster Abbey or St Paul's Cathedral.
+On the day of their marriage, Prince Edward was created a hereditary peer as Earl of Wessex with the subsidiary title of Viscount Severn, the latter of which derived from the Welsh roots of his wife's family.

 The couple spent their honeymoon at Balmoral Castle.
-Following their union, the Earl and Countess moved to Bagshot Park, their home in Surrey.
+Following their union, the Earl and Countess of Wessex moved to Bagshot Park, their home in Surrey.
 While their private residence is Bagshot Park, their office and official London residence is based at Buckingham Palace.

-In December 2001, the Countess was taken to the King Edward VII Hospital after feeling unwell.
+In December 2001, Sophie was taken to the King Edward VII Hospital after feeling unwell.
 It was discovered that she was suffering from an ectopic pregnancy and the foetus had to be removed.
 Two years later, on 8 November 2003, she prematurely gave birth to her daughter, Lady Louise, resulting from a sudden placental abruption that placed both mother and child at risk, and the Countess had to undergo an emergency caesarean section at Frimley Park Hospital, while the Earl of Wessex rushed back from Mauritius.
-The Countess returned to Frimley Park Hospital on 17 December 2007, to give birth, again by caesarean section, to her son, James (then Viscount Severn, now Earl of Wessex).
+Sophie returned to Frimley Park Hospital on 17 December 2007, to give birth, again by caesarean section, to her son, James (then Viscount Severn, now Earl of Wessex).